mesosphere/marathon/docs/index.md

 for storing state.
 They are separate options because Mesos masters can be discovered in other ways as well.

 For all configuration options, see the [command line flags](command-line-flags.html) doc.
+For more information on the high-availability feature of Marathon, see the [high availability](high-availability.html) doc.

 ### Mesos Library